Table of Contents

 Why people don’t open up and seek help?
 Why do they keep to themselves?
-Why do they choose to suffer in silence rather than talking to someone?
-Because there is already a lot of fear and shame associated with mental illness, such that an individual feels he/she would never get any better and no one will understand them.
+Why do they choose to suffer in silence rather than talk to someone?
+There is already a lot of stigma and shame associated with mental illness, such that an individual feels they will never get any better and no one will understand them.

 Have you ever made someone feel so safe and secure around you that venting out becomes easy for them?
 If you have, a big virtual hug to you and if you haven’t but since you landed on this blog, I will try to help you out with a few basic reasons why people don’t open up and seek help even when facing huge mental distress.